nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 ### Data Combining
 SQL Query: [Data Combining](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/1.%20Data%20Combining.sql)

-12 csv files are uploaded and imported as tables in the datasets formatted as '2024_tripdata'.
+12 CSV files are uploaded and imported as tables in the datasets formatted as '2024_tripdata'.
 The table named '2024_tripdata.combined_data' is created, and contains 5,860,568 of rows.

 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/blob/main/2.%20Data%20Exploration.sql)

 In order to get introduced to data before cleaning them, I've explored them.

-I have noted following facts:
+I have noted following:

-1. Number of **null values** in each column is as follows:
+1. Number of **null values** in each column is shown in the following table:
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika1.PNG)

 2. **Ride_id** column.
-It has been checked for duplicate values, as it doesn't have null values, and **211 duplicate** rows are found.
+It has been checked for duplicate values, as it doesn't have null values, and **211 duplicate** rows were found.

    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika2.PNG)